Tagliatelle Alla Bolognese

 Add the milk, red wine and the bay leaf.
 Bring to the boil, simmer 5 minutes

-After an hour an a half of cooking, remove the lid and see where the sauce is at.
-If it is too liquid, continue cooking uncovered for another 30-60 minutes.
-This part will be completely up to you.
+After an hour an a half of cooking, if it is too liquid, continue cooking uncovered for another 30-60 minutes.
+This part will be completely up to you, get it to the thickness that you like.

 Shortly before the sauce has finished cooking, cook your pasta.